IBM-Bluemix-Docs/mass-data-migration/beta-user-instructions.md

 13. When the load is complete, gracefully power down the system.
 Click on **Shutdown Appliance...**.
     ![Right Click on Storage Systems and select Shutdown Storage System...](/images/UserGuide5.jpg)
 14. Disconnect the device, return the power cable, Ethernet cable, and SFP+ adapter into their respective storage locations under the lid.
-15. Insert the device into the portable case, and insert the portable case into the large travel case.
+15. Insert the device into the large travel case.
 16. Attach the provided shipping label, notify shipper, and return device to the data center for load into Cloud Object Storage.

 ## IP Address Configuration Addendum: